dapangmao/minitwit/README.md

   - main.py: the root Python program

 ####Step2: schema design
 The dabase used for the original minitwit is SQLite.
 [The schema](https://github.com/mitsuhiko/flask/blob/master/examples/minitwit/schema.sql) consists of three tables: `user`, `follower` and `message`, which makes a normalized database together.
 GAE has two Datastore APIs: [DB](https://cloud.google.com/appengine/docs/python/datastore/) and [NDB](https://cloud.google.com/appengine/docs/python/ndb/).
-Since neither of them supports joining (one-to-many joining for user to follower in this app), I move the `follwer` table as an nested text propery into the `user` table, which eliminatse the need for joining.
+Since neither of them supports joining (in this case one-to-many joining for user to follower), I move the `follwer` table as an nested text propery into the `user` table, which eliminatse the need for joining.

 As the result, the `main.py` has two data models: `User` and `Message`.
-They will create and maintain two `kind`s (or tables) in Datastore.
+They will create and maintain two `kind`s (or we call them as tables) with the same names in Datastore.
 ```python
 class User(ndb.Model):
   username = ndb.StringProperty(required=True)